jpda/jpda.github.io/_posts/2014-06-10-Denying-Access-through-ADFS---Yammer-180667656530.md

 _Start_ [_here_](http://jpd.ms/denying-access-to-adfs-secured-applications/ "Denying Access to ADFS-secured Applications") _if you haven’t already._

 We’ll start with the last example — I’m piloting Yammer, I’ve got some users I want to grant access, but _a whole lot more_ I want to deny.
 In the case of Yammer and likely some other RPs who don’t understand the Permit/Deny claim, you’ll have to manipulate something else to force the RP to boot you out.
-In Yammer’s case, they use the email address as the SAML\_SUBJECT, which makes them pretty easy to poke.
+In Yammer’s case, they use the email address as the `SAML_SUBJECT`, which makes them pretty easy to poke.

 Really, you should just update to ADFS 3.